 The combination of violence and humour continues as this sets up Hornswoggle’s comedy spot as the leprechaun delivers a Tadpole Splash off Mark Henry’s back as Henry lays draped across the top rope flying outside the ring and onto Benjamin, Christian, Punk, Kingston, Finlay, MVP and Kane

-This allowed his ‘dad’ to set up a regular sized ladder.
+This allowed his ‘dad’ to set up a regular-sized ladder.
 He is stopped short by Kofi who swings underneath the ladder into a dropkick but the World of Sport veteran counters ‘The Boom Squad General’s’ follow-up Stinger Splash by chucking Hornswoggle’s mini-ladder into his face.
-Punk tries to sneak attack Finlay but he shrugs it off and destroys him with Rolling Hills onto Hornswoggle’s ladder then uses said mini-ladder to nail nail both Christian and Kane.
+Punk tries to sneak attack Finlay but he shrugs it off and destroys him with Rolling Hills onto Hornswoggle’s ladder then uses said mini-ladder to nail both Christian and Kane.
 This is turning into the Finlay Show as ”’Fit”’ scales the ladder Kofi knocks him off with Thunder in Paradise.

 For his next trick, the self-proclaimed ‘Human Yo-Yo’ jumped up and climbed the ladder which was in Henry’s hands before ‘The World’s Strongest Man’ could even set it up.
 Henry responded by shaking the ladder, catching Kingston in mid-air and giving him the World’s Strongest Slam onto the ladder as it fell draped across the ropes.
 That might have been the spot of the match.

 Henry makes it two rungs up the ladder before MVP pokes him in the back with another ladder.
 Henry does a typically great job selling the kidney shots as MVP then places the ladder as a ‘bridge’ between the top rope and middle rung of an upright ladder.
 You can bet that will come into play later.
 Actually it comes into play sooner than you might think as MVP tries to Irish whip Benjamin into it only for him to duck underneath, use it as a hang-bar to deliver a swinging dropkick, float over and then springboard off the ‘bridge’ only to be caught in Porter’s powerbomb in a spot reminiscent of a more contrived version of the famous powerbomb spot in Eddy Guerrero/Rey Misterio Jr spot at Hallowe’en Havoc ’97.
 An “MVP!
-MVP!” chant breaks out as the man who claims to be ‘Half Man, Half Amazing’ tries to climb only to be stopped by Punk and Christian, the later of whom smashes him with a brutal JBL-style clothesline to the ear that Stan Hansen would be proud of.
+MVP!” chant breaks out as the man who claims to be ‘Half Man, Half Amazing’ tries to climb only to be stopped by Punk and Christian, the latter of whom smashes him with a brutal JBL-style clothesline to the ear that Stan Hansen would be proud of.

 Punk sneaks back in and comes closest so far to reaching the case but Christian joins him up there delivering the Unprettier off the ladder that was vertically balanced between an upright ladder and the top rope.
 This was super awkward looking (for obvious reasons) as the ‘The Straight Edge Warrior’ lands on his knees whilst Christian seems to catch the back of his head.
 You wonder who it hurt the most.
-On the floor Benjamin takes out Kane with a Dragon whip.
+On the floor, Benjamin takes out Kane with a Dragon whip.

 The only man standing, albeit still selling ear damage from the Clothesline From Hell, is ‘Mr. 305’ himself as MVP looks to have a clear path to victory.
 The crowd seemed to approve as he wobbly-legged climbed the ladder but spoilsport Benjamin ‘connects’ a ladder outside the ring to the ‘bridge’ inside, climbs the outside ladder, runs along the ‘bridge’, springboard jumps up to the top ladder and promptly botches a sunset flip powerbomb.